Invariant measures concentrated on countable structures: Applications and further observations

-\begin{corollary} Let $L$ be a finite relational language, let $\PP$ be an arbitrary Borel $L$-structure, and suppose $m$ is a continuous nondegenerate probability measure on $\Reals$.
-If there is some countable collection of isomorphism classes of $\Model$ on which $\mu_{(\PP,m)}$ is concentrated, then in fact $\mu_{(\PP,m)}$ is concentrated on a single isomorphism class. \end{corollary} In other words, when $L$ is finite, for any Borel $L$-structure $\PP$, the measure $\mu_{(\PP,m)}$, as defined in \S\ref{BorelLStructuresSection}, is concentrated on either one or uncountably many isomorphism classes.
+\begin{corollary} Let $\PP$ be a samplable Borel $L$-structure, and suppose $m$ is a continuous nondegenerate probability measure on $\Reals$.
+If $\mu_{(\PP,m)}$ is concentrated on some countable union of isomorphism classes in $\Model$, then in fact $\mu_{(\PP,m)}$ is concentrated on a single isomorphism class. \end{corollary} In other words, for any samplable Borel $L$-structure $\PP$, the measure $\mu_{(\PP,m)}$, as defined in \S\ref{BorelLStructuresSection}, is concentrated on either one or uncountably many isomorphism classes.
+For an investigation of some circumstances with continuum-many isomorphism classes, see \cite{AFNP}.